31 of the World's Most Amazing Roads

 The Cape Whale Coast Route, opened recently, is an excellent option for driving fanatics.
 It connects Gordon's Bay to coastal towns, and the route offers something for people of all ages, especially those who enjoy whale watching and testing the limits of automotive engineering.

-The Siberian Road to Yakutsk, the coldest city in the world, with a hardy population of 200,000 people.
+This is the Siberian Road to Yakutsk, the coldest city in the world, which has a hardy population of 200,000 people.

-"The coldest temperatures ever recorded on the planet outside Antarctica occurred in the basin of the Yana River to the northeast of Yakutsk."
-(Wikipedia)
+According to Wikipedia, "the coldest temperatures ever recorded on the planet outside Antarctica occurred in the basin of the Yana River to the northeast of Yakutsk."

-The Oberalp Pass in an incredible road in the high Swiss mountains that's an important link between Central Switzerland and the Graubunden Oberland.
+The Oberalp Pass is an incredible road in the high Swiss mountains that's an important link between Central Switzerland and the Graubunden Oberland.
 The road is really popular for all drivers from Europe but it's only open during summer months.
-In winter this pass is closed for road traffic and the road itself is used as a ski slope, toboggan run and hiking trail!
+In winter, this pass is closed for road traffic, and the road itself is used as a ski slope, toboggan run and hiking trail!